discordware/eris-sharder/README.md

 -`pathToMainFile` should be the path to a file that exports a class.
 The class must containt a method called "launch".
 In the constructor the only paramater you should put is for the bot.

--`options` is an object.
-The possible options are `stats`.

-  -`stats` is a boolean.
+-`options.stats` is a boolean.
 When set to true it enables stats output.

 # Some notes
 Instead of `console.log` use `process.send({ type: "log", msg: "yourLog"});`.
 This is so that your logs can actually be logged to the console you can view.